Helping Victims Find Justice

 - Loss of companionship

-Expenses like medical bills and funeral costs are fairly easy to understand when it comes to awarding damages.
-Juries—if your case goes to trial—generally have a more difficult time relating to the monetary value of the loss of companionship.
+Expenses like medical bills and funeral costs are relatively easy to understand when awarding damages.
+However, if your case goes to trial, juries generally have a more difficult time relating to the monetary value of the loss of companionship.
 Often referred to as non-economic damages, these particular types of damages require the skills of a personal injury lawyer with trial experience.

 The statute of limitations for a wrongful death lawsuit is two years.
 Twenty-four months can pass very quickly as you deal with your grief.
-A personal lawyer from our team can handle the details of your case, so you have one less burden.
+In addition, a drunk driving accident attorney can handle the details of your case, so you have one less burden.

 Receiving the news that a drunk driver killed your loved one is devastating.
-Learning that his or her death was preventable, had the driver called a friend instead, is infuriating.
+It is infuriating to learn that their death was preventable, had the driver called a friend instead.
 The choice to drive drunk has deadly consequences that may result in legal action.
-To learn if you are eligible to file a wrongful death lawsuit, contact the Sibley Dolman Gipe Accident Injury Lawyers, PA and Sibley Dolman now.
+Contact our law office today to learn if you are eligible to file a wrongful death lawsuit.

 Insurance Companies and Your Best Interests